zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ## License
 CC BY-NC-SA
-Arnold Kemp Goblin Punch - Lair of the Lamb, GLOG:Wizards Skerples - Many Rats on a Stick
+Arnold Kemp Goblin Punch - Lair of the Lamb, GLOG:Wizards Skerples - Many Rats on a Stick (Goblins)
+Rise Up Comus - Classic Fantasy Races for the GLoG May 21, 2020 (Humans, Halflings)